chainstack/docs/docs/platform/view-node-logs.md

 The timestamps in the log entries are displayed in your local time.

-The logs are stored for 7 days.
-Logs older than 7 days are automatically deleted.
+The logs are rotated daily and retained for 7 days before deletion.

 ::: tip See also